Daguje/hand-mouse-extension/README.md

 This drawings represent these different actions on the page:

 1. Move the mouse;
-2. Click element of the page;
+2. Click elements of a page;
 3. Scroll Up;
 4. Scroll Down;
 5. Forward a page;